Phillnes/CISC-187/Activities/Activity-2.md

 {
-int lower = 0;//At the beginning, the lower bound is the first element in the array (0). int upper = n - 1;//At the beginning, the upper bound is the last element in the array (length - 1 due to arrays starting at 0). int count = 0;//The counter for the number of steps taken. while (lower < upper)
+int lower = 0;//At the beginning, the lower bound is the first element in the array (0). int upper = n - 1;//At the beginning, the upper bound is the last element in the array (length - 1 due to arrays starting at 0). int middle = ((lower + upper) / 2);//Starts searching by what would be calculated as the halfway point.
+Integer division effectively floors this result if it is an odd number. int count = 0;//The counter for the number of steps taken. while (lower < upper)
   {
-  middle = ((lower + upper) / 2);//Starts searching by what would be calculated as the halfway point.
-Integer division effectively floors this result if it is an odd number. if (a(m) < t)//If this is true, that means the target would be further ahead in the array than the middle point (assuming the array is sorted), so a search will need to be performed later.
+  if (a(middle) < t)//If this is true, that means the target would be further ahead in the array than the middle point (assuming the array is sorted), so a search will need to be performed later.
     {
       lower += middle + 1;//Changes the lower value for the next loop so that the new startpoint is based on the old middle, so that the next search is performed on the upper half. count++;
     }
-  else if (a(m) > t)
+  else if (a(middle) > t)
     {
       upper += middle - 1;//Changes the lower value for the next loop so that the new endpoint is based on the old middle, making the next search based on the lower half. count++;